 NETs, Land and Countryside Services are responsible for parks, park improvements, recreation areas, open spaces and sports grounds maintenance.
-Our teams also inspect and maintain children's play equipment and administer the garden maintenance scheme and the annual gardens competition.
+Our teams also inspect and maintain children's play equipment and administer the garden maintenance scheme.
 Trees in parks and on council property are managed and maintained by our Tree and woodland management team.

 Community Choices is a democratic process which empowers communities to have a greater say on how funds are allocated and distributed to the benefit of their locality.

-If you want to tell us what you think of your park please complete our survey.
+If you want to tell us what you think of your park or play area please complete our surveys:-

 Friends of the Park